benderdragon/AI-context-generator/README.md

     4. Anything matching a pattern in your root `.gitignore` file.
 4.  **Generates Output:** It combines the preamble and the content of all filtered files into a single Markdown file, splitting it into parts if necessary.

+## Development Note

+This project was developed in a collaborative, pair-programming style with an AI assistant.
+The human developer provided high-level requirements, guidance, debugging, and feedback, while the AI assistant wrote the majority of the code.
+This serves as an example of a modern, AI-augmented development workflow.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.